Plan Your Visit

 - Take a narrated garden tram ride to discover garden highlights and the history of the estate.
 Please note: house and tram tours are guided tours that go in groups, so there may be a wait.

-- Take an introductory house tour to see some of the finest antiques of early America and the spaces where the du Ponts entertained.
+- Take an introductory house tour (*subject to availability) to see some of the finest antiques of early America and the spaces where the du Ponts entertained.

 Enjoy a more in-depth experience.
 In addition to the above, general admission includes the following: